-The loom knit Triple flip scarf is a simple stitch pattern repeated until it reaches long enough to wrap around your neck 3 times and still be loose.
+The loom knit Triple Flip Scarf is a simple stitch pattern repeated until it reaches long enough to wrap around your neck 3 times and still be loose.
+Wear as an infinity scarf or a stacked cowl.

 Loom Knit Triple Flip Scarf